The Palmer House Hilton

-The Palmer House – A Hilton Hotel is a historic hotel in Chicago's Loop area.
+The Palmer House – A Hilton Hotel is a historic hotel in Chicago's Loop area, the third by that name.
+The first opened in 1870, and the present building in 1925.
+In the 19th century, the Palmer House was the city's first hotel with elevators, and the first hotel with electric light bulbs and telephones in the guest rooms.
+The hotel has been dubbed the longest continuously operating hotel in North America, although it temporarily closed in 2020-2021, due to the COVID-19 pandemic.
 It is a member of the Historic Hotels of America program of the National Trust for Historic Preservation.
-The Palmer House was the city's first hotel with elevators, and the first hotel with electric light bulbs and telephones in the guest rooms.
-Although the hotel has been dubbed the longest continuously operating hotel in North America, it closed in March 2020 due to the COVID-19 pandemic and reopened on June 17, 2021.

 History

-First Palmer House
+First hotel

-The first was built as a wedding present from Potter Palmer to his bride Bertha Honoré.
+The first Palmer House was built as a wedding present from Potter Palmer to his bride Bertha Honoré.
 Located at State and Quincy, it opened on September 26, 1870.
 It burned one year later on October 9, 1871, during the Great Chicago Fire.
-Palmer had already begun construction of a new hotel at State and Monroe prior to the Great Chicago Fire.
+Palmer had already begun construction of a new hotel at State and Monroe prior to the disaster.